vlaraort/npm-pact-binaries/README.md

 # NPM Pact binaries

-NPM is a library containing the Pact binaries, hosted [here](https://github.com/pact-foundation/pact-ruby-standalone/releases), so they can be used as an alternative for whom can't have access to github to download them during the [pact-node](https://github.com/pact-foundation/pact-node) post-install script.
+npm-pact-binaries is a library containing the Pact binaries, hosted [here](https://github.com/pact-foundation/pact-ruby-standalone/releases), so they can be used as an alternative for whom can't have access to github to download them during the [pact-node](https://github.com/pact-foundation/pact-node) post-install script.
+(Usually companies with a strict proxy or firewall).

-The code hosted in Gihub is an aggregator of node scripts, which check daily if there are new releases of the binaries, and creates a package, hosted in NPM, which those binaries.
+The code hosted in Gihub is an aggregator of node scripts, which check daily if there are new releases of the binaries, and creates a package, hosted in NPM, with those binaries.

 The package published in NPM is just the package.json of the dist folder, plus all the binaries of a version.